Respiratory Health: How to Build A Resilient Lung Microbiome

 Metabolic syndrome is initially characterized by insulin resistance, abdominal obesity, hypertension, and hyperlipidemia.
 But people with average weight can have metabolic syndrome too.

-Research shows that an increased fat-mass ratio to muscle mass is the actual cause of metabolic syndrome promoting inflammation and insulin resistance.
+Research shows that an increased fat to muscle mass ratio is the actual cause of metabolic syndrome promoting inflammation and insulin resistance.

-How does the gut microbiome contribute to lung health?
+How does the gut affect lung health ?

 Microbes that reside in the gut produce enzymes that convert food into metabolites and impact immune function when absorbed into the bloodstream.
 The gut and the lungs are connected through a complex web of immune messengers called the typical mucosal response.

-Gut microbiome imbalance has been implicated in asthma, chronic obstructive pulmonary disease (COPD), cystic fibrosis (CF), lung cancer, and respiratory infection.
-Living in an urban setting reduces gut microbiome diversity increasing the lungs' vulnerability to these conditions.7
+Gut microbiome imbalances has been implicated in asthma, chronic obstructive pulmonary disease (COPD), cystic fibrosis (CF), lung cancer, and respiratory infection.
+Living in an urban setting reduces gut microbiome diversity increasing the lungs' vulnerability to these conditions.

 How can I improve my lung health?